aaanderson1/triviagame/README.md

 - - -
 ## Directions:

-• Directions: Click Start to begin.
+• Click Start to begin.

 • You have 15 seconds to answer each question.